resilientscale/cg-customer-broker/simple-service-broker/simple-broker.md

 ### Provisioning

 Provisioning the service asks the broker to create an instance of the service based on a given service plan.
-Where a service could be the resiliency of the service. i.e. an HA version for production, or a minimal version for development.
+Where a service plan could be the resiliency of the service. i.e. an HA version for production, or a minimal version for development.

 `cf create-service my-service-broker my-ha-service-plan my-service-instance`